RiyaHablani/Heart-Disease-Prediction/README.md

 ## Results

 The project successfully predicts the likelihood of developing coronary heart disease with a high level of accuracy.
-The best performing model was the **Random Forest model**, achieving an accuracy of **85%**.
+The best performing model was the Random Forest model, achieving an accuracy of **97.7%**.

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
-Please ensure your code follows the existing style and includes tests where applicable.